robertwschuster/robertwschuster.github.io/_pages/about.md

   - /about.html
 ---

-*Allow me to introduce myself*

-I recently completed a PhD in human biomechanics, having previously studied sport science.
+I recently completed a PhD in human biomechanics, having previously studied sport and exercise science.
 I am interested in all aspects of human movement, especially in the context of athletic performance.
-New approaches to solving long-standing porblems and addressing enduring questions fascinate me.
-Accordingly, I enjoy exploring new technologies and computational methods, particularly in the areas of computer vision and machine learning.
+New approaches to solving long-standing porblems and addressing persisting questions fascinate me.
+Accordingly, I aim to continue exploring the application of new technologies and computational methods, particularly in the areas of computer vision and machine learning.

 Education
 ------